tdurham86/PREDICTD/README.md

     ```
     When it asks for a region, put ```us-west-2```, and when it asks for a default output format just leave that blank.

-1. Now, to propagate these configuration changes throughout the cluster run the following commands:
+1. Now, to propagate these configuration changes throughout the cluster run the following commands in order:
     ```bash
+    /root/spark/sbin/stop-all.sh
     /root/spark-ec2/copy-dir /root/.aws
     /root/spark-ec2/copy-dir /root/spark/conf
+    /root/spark/sbin/start-all.sh
     ```

 1. Make sure you have an S3 bucket in which to store the PREDICTD output.
 You can easily create buckets using the browser-based S3 console.